todd-skelton/chase-sets/domains/fulfillment/docs/18-shipping-and-fulfillment-mvp.md

 ### 1) Seller ships to buyer (standard)

 1. Buyer pays for an order.
-2. Seller receives “ready to ship” notification.
+2. Seller receives â€œready to shipâ€ notification.
 3. Seller purchases a label (or platform purchases on their behalf).
 4. Seller ships package; tracking begins.
 5. Delivery confirmed; order completes.